Readers who need explanations of any of the abbreviations used may find them at Section 1 of the Home Page.

 developments are to be found other than in the pages of the book.
 In

-audio illustrations of the kinds of things that it has really always
+audio illustrations of the kinds of things that it's really always

 needed, one might well say 'cried out for', since its first publication